avmjs/vapdeploy/README.md

 ### Module

 The module is where you specify all your deployment environment and schedule.
-This is where the action happens for `ethdeploy`.
+This is where the action happens for `vapdeploy`.

 ### Plugins